 At Portugal Residency Advisors, we understand that navigating the complexities of residency and taxation requires a strategic and comprehensive approach.
 In our commitment to providing our clients with the highest standards of service, we cooperate with top-tier tax firms, ensuring a synergistic collaboration that elevates your financial experience.

-Frequently asked questions about Tax Guide for Americans in Portugal
+Frequently Asked Questions About Tax Guide for Americans in Portugal

 Yes, if you are a tax resident in Portugal (meaning you spend more than 183 days in Portugal in a year or have a primary residence there), you must file taxes on your worldwide income in Portugal.
 Non-residents only need to file taxes on their Portuguese-sourced income.